markhallak/AeroSync_Manager/README.md

   - and much more!

 # Features
-1. Realtime Information Changes
+1. Real-time Information Changes

 The website updates information automatically without manual page refreshes.
 This is essential for displaying up-to-date, reliable data, especially for time-sensitive content.
 The Supabase JS client facilitates real-time updates by monitoring database changes, enhancing the site's interactivity and responsiveness.
 On the backend, since the Supabase Python client doesn't support real-time listening, an alternative approach using a socket connection to the database was implemented to track updates, particularly in flight data.

-2. Track Flights
+2. Flight Tracking

 Users have the option to track any flight to stay informed about changes or cancellations.
 The system uses Pika, a direct implementation of the Advanced Message Queuing Protocol (AMQP), to efficiently send emails to recipients without heavily using system resources.